Miscarriage: Classification

-An incomplete miscarriage occurs when some products of conception have been passed, but some remains inside the uterus.
+An incomplete miscarriage occurs when some products of conception have been passed, but some remain inside the uterus.
 However, an increased distance between the uterine walls on transvaginal ultrasonography may also simply be an increased endometrial thickness and/or a polyp.
 The use of a Doppler ultrasound may be better in confirming the presence of significant retained products of conception in the uterine cavity.
-In cases of uncertainty, ectopic pregnancy must be excluded using techniques like serial beta-hCG measurements.

-A missed miscarriage is when the embryo or fetus has died, but a miscarriage has not yet occurred.
+In cases of uncertainty, ectopic pregnancy must be excluded using techniques like serial beta-hCG measurements.A missed miscarriage is when the embryo or fetus has died, but a miscarriage has not yet occurred.
 It is also referred to as delayed miscarriage, silent miscarriage, or missed abortion.

-A septic miscarriage occurs when the tissue from a missed or incomplete miscarriage becomes infected, which carries the risk of spreading infection (septicaemia) and can be fatal.
+A septic miscarriage occurs when the tissue from a missed or incomplete miscarriage becomes infected, which carries the risk of spreading infection (sepsis) and can be fatal.

-Recurrent miscarriage ("recurrent pregnancy loss" (RPL), "recurrent spontaneous abortion (RSA), or "habitual abortion") is the occurrence of multiple consecutive miscarriages; the exact number used to diagnose recurrent miscarriage varies; however two is the minimum threshold to meet the criteria.
+Recurrent miscarriage ("recurrent pregnancy loss" (RPL), "recurrent spontaneous abortion (RSA), or "habitual abortion") is the occurrence of multiple consecutive miscarriages; the exact number used to diagnose recurrent miscarriage varies; however, two is the minimum threshold to meet the criteria.
 If the proportion of pregnancies ending in miscarriage is 15% and assuming that miscarriages are independent events, then the probability of two consecutive miscarriages is 2.25% and the probability of three consecutive miscarriages is 0.34%.
 The occurrence of recurrent pregnancy loss is 1%.
 A large majority (85%) of those who have had two miscarriages will conceive and carry normally afterward.

 The physical symptoms of a miscarriage vary according to the length of pregnancy, though most miscarriages cause pain or cramping.
-The size of blood clots and pregnancy tissue that are passed become larger with longer gestations.
+The size of blood clots and pregnancy tissue that are passed becomes larger with longer gestations.
 After 13 weeks' gestation, there is a higher risk of placenta retention.

 Prevention

 Prevention of a miscarriage can sometimes be accomplished by decreasing risk factors.
-This may include good prenatal care, avoiding drugs and alcohol, preventing infectious diseases, and avoiding x-rays.
+This may include good prenatal care, avoiding drugs and alcohol, preventing infectious diseases, and avoiding X-rays.
 Identifying the cause of the miscarriage may help prevent future pregnancy loss, especially in cases of recurrent miscarriage.
-Often there is little a person can do to prevent a miscarriage.
+Often, there is little a person can do to prevent a miscarriage.
 Vitamin supplementation before or during pregnancy has not been found to affect the risk of miscarriage.
 Progesterone has been shown to prevent miscarriage in women with 1) vaginal bleeding early in their current pregnancy and 2) a previous history of miscarriage.